 The amount of time we spend commuting between work and home can have a serious impact on our physical and mental health.

 Lengthy commuting times have been linked to a wide range of health ailments, including hypertension and obesity.
-New research from a team of behavioral scientists has now linked time behind the wheel to lower life satisfaction.
+And research from a team of behavioral scientists has now linked time behind the wheel to lower life satisfaction.

 To examine the relationship between commute time and well-being, University of Waterloo researchers Margo Hilbrecht, Bryan Smale, and Steven E. Mock analyzed data from 3,409 Canadians who regularly commuted to work by car.